HavardNJ/boardcad-le/user_guide.md

 ### Editing using control point info
-(more precise) or input the exact coordinate in the respective text boxes (in the lower, right corner) and click the set button.
+Exact coordinates can be input the exact coordinate in the respective text boxes (in the lower, right corner) and click the set button.